Teyler7/dracula-typora-theme/README.md

 * Designed and tested on macOS.
 Not fully tested, but should work for Windows/Linux.
 * Uses Google Open Sans font.
 * Supports Windows "Unibody" style.
+* The initial backbone of the dracula.css file was inspired by Sweatran's [Typora One Dark Theme](https://github.com/sweatran/typora-onedark-theme) 🤙

 ## Contribution